-When you put them together—more readily available spatial data and cheaper, faster AI-driven spatial analysis—you get better spatial awareness at a better price.
+When you put them together—more-readily-available spatial data and cheaper, faster, AI-driven spatial analysis—you get better spatial awareness at a better price.

 Implications for people and organizations

 What does cheaper spatial awareness mean for people and organizations?
-When something valuable gets cheaper, economics tells us two things happen: 1) people starting using it in non-traditional ways, and 2) other factors change in value depending on whether they’re complements or substitutes.
+When something valuable gets cheaper, economics tells us two things happen: 1) people start using it in non-traditional ways, and 2) other factors change in value depending on whether they’re complements or substitutes.
 (Watch this excellent presentation to understand this concept in more detail.)